ireneyrzd/Homepage/content/about.md

 ### Project Highlights
 Asia Hate Crime Heat Map 								March 2021
-Collect crime rate data in CA counties, and predict the possibility of crime in given areas with Python and google CoLab.
+Collect crime rate data in CA counties, and predict the possibility of crime in given areas with Python and Google Colab.

 ### Skills
 Languages: Java, JavaScript, Python